nainia-youness/ws-tic-tac-toe/README.md

   - connect : add the client connection in the list of connections in the server
   - disconnect : to remove client from that list
   - create : a user create a game (the game is unavailable)
-  - available : make the game available so that another person can join it the user actually sends both create and available at the same time. but i left for flexibility
+  - available : make the game available so that another person can join it. the user actually sends both create and available at the same time in this implementation.
-  - cancel_game_creation : he no user joins your game even if it's available, you can cancel the search and the game/chat is deleted
+  - cancel_game_creation : if no user joins your game even if it's available, you can cancel the search and the game/chat is deleted
-  - join : the user look for games available if he finds one, he joins and the server sends both to him (the guest) and to the game host that the game started.
+  - join : the user look for available games. if he finds one, he joins in and the server sends both to him (the guest) and to the game host a request telling them that the game started.
-  - update : only the server sends this request and don't expect any response from the users he sends it once the game stated(user joined) to both gamers it contains the chat room state and the game state if someone won,lost or it's a draw, the server sends it to both the users if one user lose connection by leaving the page, disconnection, refreshing page or changing route the other user wins
+  - update : only the server sends this request and doesn't expect any response from the users. he sends it once the game stated(user joined) to both gamers. it contains the chat room state and the game state. if someone won,lost or it's a draw, the server sends it to both users. if one user lost the websocket connection by leaving the page, disconnecting, refreshing page or changing routes, the other user wins.
-  - chat : a user's chat is added to corresponding chat room
+  - chat : the user's chat is added to the corresponding chat room state
-  - play : a user's move is added to the corresponding game state since the game is tic-tac-toe, the server makes sure that it's the users turn before adding the move. if not, he sends an error
+  - play : the user's move is added to the corresponding game state. since the game is tic-tac-toe, the server makes sure that it's the users turn before adding the move. if it is not, he sends an error

 **Frontend**